sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 ### Modify Cloud Resources

-After provisioning the infrastructure, if further changes were to be made then add the variable and desired value to `terraform.tfvars` and run `terrafom apply` again.
+After provisioning the infrastructure, if further changes are required, add the variable and desired value to `terraform.tfvars` and run `terrafom apply` again.

 ### Tear Down Cloud Resources

-To destroy all the cloud resources created with the previous commands, run
+To destroy all the cloud resources created with the previous commands, run:

 ```bash
 terraform destroy
 ```
-NOTE: The "destroy" action is irreversible.
+_**NOTE**_: The "destroy" action is irreversible.

 ## Interacting With The Kubernetes Cluster

-[Creating the cloud resources](#create-cloud-resources) writes the `kube_config` output value to a file `./[prefix]-aks-kubeconfig.conf.` When the Kubernetes cluster is ready, use `kubectl` to interact with the cluster.
+The command to [create the cloud resources](#create-cloud-resources) writes the `kube_config` output value to a file, `./[prefix]-aks-kubeconfig.conf.` When the Kubernetes cluster is ready, use `kubectl` to interact with the cluster and perform the SAS Viya deployment.

-**Note** this requires [`cluster_endpoint_public_access_cidrs`](../CONFIG-VARS.md#admin-access) value to be set to your local ip or CIDR range.
+_**IMPORTANT**_ The [`cluster_endpoint_public_access_cidrs`](../CONFIG-VARS.md#admin-access) value must be set to your local IP address or CIDR range.

 ### Example Using `kubectl`